Affine noncommutative geometry: 1a. Classical geometries

 Back to our goals, noncommutative geometry, a look at all this physics does not help that much.
 There are certainly a few things to be learned, as for instance the fact that noncommutative geometry should have something to do with the linear operators $T:H\to H$ over a complex Hilbert space $H$.
 But passed that, we are a bit in the dark.
-As an example, the Hilbert space $H$ used to be something abstract, $H=l^2(\mathbb N)$, for Heisenberg, then something more concrete, $H=L^2(\mathbb R^3)$, for Schr\"odinger, and then Pauli and others added a copy of $K=\mathbb C^2$, in order to take into account the spin of the electron.
+As an example, the Hilbert space $H$ used to be something quite abstract, $H=l^2(\mathbb N)$, for Heisenberg, then something more concrete, $H=L^2(\mathbb R^3)$, for Schr\"odinger, and then Pauli and others added a copy of $K=\mathbb C^2$, in order to take into account the spin of the electron.
 And this was only what happened in the 1920s, and there is no telling of what happened afterwards, up to the present days.
 It is probably safe to say that no one really knows what $H$ is.
 And even worse, no one really knows if there is one such $H$ at all.

-The same story goes with the operators $T:H\to H$.
+The same story goes with the linear operators $T:H\to H$.
 These used to be densely defined and unbounded, during the good old days of Heisenberg, Schr\"odinger and Dirac.
-But then, with quantum mechanics evolving into quantum electrodynamics (QED), then into quantum chromodynamics (QCD) and other versions of quantum field theory (QFT), such operators became rather everywhere defined, and bounded, $T\in B(H)$.
+But then, with quantum mechanics evolving into quantum electrodynamics, then into the Standard Model, and then into more technical versions of quantum field theory, such operators often became everywhere defined, and bounded, $T\in B(H)$.
 And there is even worse, because at the truly advanced level you often manage to find a way to deal with usual complex matrices, $T\in M_N(\mathbb C)$, or sometimes with random matrices.

-Summarizing, all this looks complicated, and my proposal would be to leave physics for later, although please have a look at the above-mentioned physics books, because we will be doing here, and I insist, mathematical physics, and not pure mathematics, and you won't understand otherwise, and take some inspiration from pure mathematics instead.
+Summarizing, all this looks complicated, and my proposal would be to leave physics for later, although please have a look at the above-mentioned physics books, because what we will be doing here, and I insist, is mathematical physics, and not pure mathematics, and you won't understand otherwise, and have some inspiration from pure mathematics instead.
 We have for instance the following question, that we can try to solve:

 \begin{question} What are the noncommutative analogues of the geometry of $\mathbb R^N$, and of the geometry of $\mathbb C^N$? \end{question}

 Here by ``noncommutative'' we mean with the standard coordinates not commuting, $x_ix_j\neq x_jx_i$.
 But this is something a bit vague, because shall we look here for some weakenings of the commutation relations $x_ix_j=x_jx_i$, and as we will soon see, there are plently of interesting choices here, or shall we just look, for simplifying and to start with, for ``free'' geometries, where $x_i,x_j$ are not subject to any kind of relation.